Valantis-Siomos/todo-list-laravel/README.md

 foto here

 # Inviroments
-This project is created in wo different environments:
+This project is created in two different environments:

 - macOs
   - Visual Studio Code